 On 26 May 2011, for the first time since the breach of the barrier dune, a small population of this species was found along the southern edge of the marsh in two patches of not more than five plants each.
 By 14 June 2012 the population had expanded and measured 37.9 x 3.0 m.
 On 6 June 2013, the population had expanded to 74.9 x 1 m and two additional populations were found along the northern and western edges of the marsh.
 These two populations were approximately 1 x 1 m.
-In 2014, six patches of L. spongia were found in the marsh along the western and southern shores.
-As in past years, the largest patch is located along the southern shore and measured 70 x 1.5 m in 2014.
+In 2014, six patches of L. spongia were found in the marsh along the western and southeastern shores.
+As in other years, the largest patch was located along the southeastern shore and measured 70 x 1.5 m in 2014.
 In 2015 the L. spongia population remained approximately the same as it was in 2014.
-A large patch remains along the southern edge of the marsh and two smaller populations approximately 0.5 x 0.5 m were observed along the western shore.
+A large patch remained along the southeastern edge of the marsh and two smaller populations approximately 0.5 x 0.5 m were observed along the western shore.
 All plants were vegetative.
+In 2016, no Limnobium spongia was found in the marsh.
+The site along the southeastern shore was dominated by a large patch of the native species Hydrocotyle ranunculoides and was very dry compared to the June 2015 survey, and the sites along the western shore were dominated by Ludwigia repens during the September survey.